swcarpentry/shell-novice/03-pipefilter.md

 ## Challenges

-1. If we run `sort` on each of the files shown on the left in the table below, *without* the `-n` flag, the output is as shown on the right:
+1. If we run `sort` on each of the files shown on the left in the table below, *without* the `-n` flag, the output is as shown on the right.
+    Explain why we get different answers for the two files.

 <table>
   <tr>